 Ford has issued a vehicle defect recall for about 7,580 2019 Ford Ranger Supercab vehicles in the United States because of defective seatbelts that may not have been properly assembled.
-According to a report on CNET.com, the vehicles were built between June 18, 2018, and June 19, 2019, at the Michigan Assembly Plant in Wayne, Michigan.
+According to a news report, the vehicles were built between June 18, 2018, and June 19, 2019, at the Michigan Assembly Plant in Wayne, Michigan.
 Another 400 recalled vehicles are in Canada.

 Seatbelts Might Not Work

 The issue stems from the right front seatbelt.
 Ford says the belt maybe have been improperly assembled although the automaker did not say how the assembly may have gone wrong.
 The affected seatbelts might not be able to properly restrain a passenger in the event of a crash increasing the chance of injury.

 Ford said it is not aware of any accidents or injuries related to this potential defect.
 When the recall begins, technicians will inspect the right front seatbelt and replace the whole belt assembly as necessary, which should fix the problem.

 Faulty Seatbelts and Product Liability